duynguyen/ai-function-lab/module4.md

      ![](images/handler-log-example.png)

-5. Before leaving the Adobe I/O Runtime Shell, execute the `action get /sensei/1.0/` command to view the names of the Adobe Sensei functions currently defined in your namespace.
+5. Before leaving the Adobe I/O Runtime Shell, execute the `action get /ai-lab/1.0/` command to view the names of the AI functions currently defined in your namespace.
 You should see a list like the following.
-These actions will be used throughout the rest of the exercises to add specific Adobe Sensei functions.
+These actions will be used throughout the rest of the exercises to add specific AI functions.

    ![](images/sensei-action-list.png)